dillonschultz93/pasta-ds/docs/core/100-farfalle/040-Tokens/010-Tokens-Dimensions-refactor.md

 ## Breakpoints/Viewports

+### Web
-Breakpoints are points where web/native content responds according to the device width.
+Breakpoints are points where web content responds according to the device width.
 We have exposed a few common breakpoints as tokens here.

 <!-- TODO Expose tokens for iOS and Android Viewports -->